WheatonCS/aGoodMystery/README.md

 the texts used in that analysis along with the source code.
 Cloning this repo will thus result in duplication of text files.

-Tools and packages used (but not included here):
+Tools, languages, and packages used (but not included here):
 - Lexos (https://github.com/WheatonCS/Lexos)
 - Stylo in R (https://github.com/computationalstylistics/stylo)
+- Python (with Anaconda) and R scripts

 mdl (January, 2016)